 How Do You Know if Your Jade Plant Has Root Rot?

-Jade plants, like other succulent varieties, have sac-like structures that serve as a water reservoirs.
+Jade plants, like other succulent varieties, have sac-like structures that serve as a water reservoir.
 These microscopic structures make the plant drought-resistant.

 However, the same feature makes jade plants vulnerable to overwatering.
 Because water is already stored in the plant’s system, giving the plant too much water will cause rotting.